felipelsguzman/mBot/README.md

 ### Using the alternative way:
 If you are using other framework or none at all to write you application, you can use the **alternative way** in order to work with this library.

-First you need to run **mBot.init()** method with a configuration object as parameter in your main app file:
+First you need to run **mBot.init()** function with a configuration object as parameter in your main app file:

 #### Example